Cerchie/go-cipher/README.md

 1. Learn how frequency counter solutions are implemented in golang, and identify what aspects I'll need to change for my problem.
 2. Choose how to introduce the Beker/Piper frequencies to my problem.
 How to store them so I can compare them against the results of my frequency counter?
 3. Manage edge cases.
 An easy but maybe not as powerful way would be to manage against length of text.

+Things I'm not worrying about yet:

+1. coercing capital letters and filtering out non-letters